ossf/package-analysis/examples/e2e/README.md

 Images are pulled automatically from the relevant repositories.

-To build the necessary images yourself for the docker-compose, you can do the following:
+To build the analysis and scheduler images yourself for the docker-compose, you can do the following:

 ```
 # In package-analysis

-make build_all_images
+make build_analysis_image build_scheduler_image

 # In package-feeds
 docker build . -t gcr.io/ossf-malware-analysis/scheduled-feeds:latest
 ```

+Note, however, this does not use locally built sandbox images for analysis.
+To use entirely locally built code for analysis, please see the `test/e2e` directory.